lilt/node-openid-client/docs/README.md

   - `clientAssertionPayload`: `<Object>` extra client assertion payload parameters to be sent as part of a client JWT assertion.
 This is only used when the client's `token_endpoint_auth_method` is either `client_secret_jwt` or `private_key_jwt`.
+  - `DPoP`: `<KeyObject>` or `<CryptoKey>` When provided the client will send a DPoP Proof JWT to the Token Endpoint.
+The DPoP Proof JWT's algorithm is determined[^dpop-exception] automatically based on the type of key and the issuer metadata.
 - Returns: `Promise<Object>` Parsed Pushed Authorization Request Response with `request_uri` and `expires_in` properties validated to be present and correct types.